Skip to main content

 Here you will be able to create, edit and delete the runs.

-You can apply the run for this visit only or for this and future weeks on the same weekday.
-You will have a third option to apply a Run to a whole visit schedule (i.e. if that specific visit repeats across Monday, Tuesday and Thursday, for instance, this run will repeat on each of those days).
+• For the whole visit schedule (i.e. if that specific visit repeats across Monday, Tuesday and Thursday, for instance, this run will repeat on each of those days).

 Simply select from the drop-down menu when adding a visit to any Run